lukasnee/wucy/README.md

   **Yeah..!**

 `Technically a watch,`
-`Philosophically - not.`

-`It's a neat & simple computer on your wrist.`
+`Philosophically - neat computer on your wrist.`
 `For hackers.
 For fun.`

 ### Vision